Skip to main

 Two story brown building with brise soleil installed of Pudsey Sixth Form College

-Beyond the classroom, there are plenty of opportunities to connect with the wider photographic and creative industries.
-You’ll visit major exhibitions and galleries in London and beyond, as well as local studios and creative spaces, to see professional photography in action.
-Guest speakers and workshops will introduce you to real world industry practices and a range of creative career paths from photojournalism, fashion and editorial photography to advertising, fine art, and digital media.
+You will visit major exhibitions and galleries in London, as well as local studios and creative spaces, to see professional photography in action.
+Guest speakers and workshops will share insight into world industry practices and a range of creative career paths from photojournalism, fashion and editorial photography to advertising, fine art and digital media.

-In Year 13, you’ll complete a personal Investigation that reflects your personal style and ambitions, alongside an externally set assignment where you’ll respond to a given theme, develop a project, and produce a final outcome under exam conditions.
-As part of your investigation, you’ll also create a written analysis exploring your theme, research, and creative development in depth.
+In your second year, you will complete a personal investigation, including a written analysis, that reflects your personal style and ambitions, alongside an externally set assignment where you will respond to a given theme, develop a project and produce a final outcome under exam conditions.

 What do I need?